 REQUIRED TEXT / REFERENCE

-Each clinical instructor will discuss your assigned clinical locations and activities with you.
+Each clinical faculty will discuss assigned clinical locations and activities with their respective groups.

 © School of Nursing | The University of Texas Health Science Center at San Antonio

 Links provided from Health Science Center School of Nursing pages to other websites do not constitute or imply an endorsement of those sites, their content, or products and services associated with those sites.